-Automagically tile all windows and let the user select one, make that window the focus.
-Set the variable 'expose-auto-tile-fn' to another tiling function if a different layout is desired.
-Set 'expose-n-max' to the maximum number of windows to be displayed for choosing.
+Automagically lay out all windows in a grid and let the user select one, making that window the focused window.
+Set the variable '\expose-auto-tile-fn\' to another tiling function if a different layout is desired for tile groups.
+Set '\expose-n-max\' to the maximum number of windows to be displayed for choosing when in a tile group.